Loop quantum gravity: Hamiltonian constraint of LQG

 In the long history of canonical quantum gravity formulating the Hamiltonian constraint as a quantum operator (Wheeler–DeWitt equation) in a mathematically rigorous manner has been a formidable problem.
 It was in the loop representation that a mathematically well defined Hamiltonian constraint was finally formulated in 1996.
 We leave more details of its construction to the article Hamiltonian constraint of LQG.
 This together with the quantum versions of the Gauss law and spatial diffeomorphism constrains written in the loop representation are the central equations of LQG (modern canonical quantum General relativity).

 Finding the states that are annihilated by these constraints (the physical states), and finding the corresponding physical inner product, and observables is the main goal of the technical side of LQG.

-A very important aspect of the Hamiltonian operator is that it only acts at vertices (a consequence of this is that Thiemann's Hamiltonian operator, like Ashtekar's operator, annihilates non-intersecting loops except now it is not just formal and has rigorous mathematical meaning).
+An important aspect of the Hamiltonian operator is that it only acts at vertices (a consequence of this is that Thiemann's Hamiltonian operator, like Ashtekar's operator, annihilates non-intersecting loops except now it is not just formal and has rigorous mathematical meaning).
 More precisely, its action is non-zero on at least vertices of valence three and greater and results in a linear combination of new spin networks where the original graph has been modified by the addition of lines at each vertex together and a change in the labels of the adjacent links of the vertex.

+Chiral fermions and the fermion doubling problem

+A significant challenge in theoretical physics lies in unifying LQG, a theory of quantum spacetime, with the Standard Model of particle physics, which describes fundamental forces and particles.
+A major obstacle in this endeavor is the fermion doubling problem, which arises when incorporating chiral fermions into the LQG framework.

+Chiral fermions, such as electrons and quarks, are fundamental particles characterized by their "handedness" or chirality.
+This property dictates that a particle and its mirror image behave differently under weak interactions.
+This asymmetry is fundamental to the Standard Model's success in explaining numerous physical phenomena.

+However, attempts to integrate chiral fermions into LQG often result in the appearance of spurious, mirror-image particles.
+Instead of a single left-handed fermion, for instance, the theory predicts the existence of both a left-handed and a right-handed version.
+This "doubling" contradicts the observed chirality of the Standard Model and disrupts its predictive power.

+The fermion doubling problem poses a significant hurdle in constructing a consistent theory of quantum gravity.
+The Standard Model's accuracy in describing the universe at the smallest scales relies heavily on the unique properties of chiral fermions.
+Without a solution to this problem, incorporating matter and its interactions into a unified framework of quantum gravity remains a significant challenge.

+Therefore, resolving the fermion doubling problem is crucial for advancing our understanding of the universe at its most fundamental level and developing a complete theory that unites gravity with the quantum world.